kcx1/qplug/README.md

     - Includes Lua definitions for the Q-SYS Extensions to Lua 📚
     - Auto fill the info.lua file with your information. 💬
 - ⏱️ Build plugins quickly!
-    - Compile multiple lua files into a single qplug file 💻
+    - Compile multiple lua files into a single `.qplug` file 💻
     - Use `require` statement to load your extra lua files 🔧
     - Automatically bump the version number when you build. 📈
     - Configure your own build tool (This lets you carry on using the one from Q-SYS team if you want 😊)